montymxb/latria/README.md

 - very few dependencies, making it easy to build from scratch for your systems specifically.
 - can capture the results of another language, allowing you to 'glue' together individual programs/scripts/etc. written in multiple different languages with ease.
 - embedding it won't bloat your existing project.
-- it's licensed under the MIT open source license
+- licensed under the MIT open source license

 ## Getting Started

 The [latest release](https://github.com/montymxb/latria/releases/latest/) has binaries for **mac**, **linux** and **windows**.
-These precombiled versions will work in most cases, provided you have a recent version of either of the aforementioned operation systems.
+These precombiled versions will work in most cases, provided you have a compatible operating system.
 If you need something a little more custom you can always build latria from source by following the [building](#user-content-building) instructions below.

 Be sure to read the [guide](https://latria.uphouseworks.com/Guide/) to familiarize yourself with the latria language.